B3N101/WordsWords/README.md

-# VocabPrep
+# WordsWords

 ## Description
 A vocabulario trainer built by Middlesex School Students

 ## Engineering
-VocabPrep is a web app built with NextJs, React, a Rust backend that uses PostgreSQL.
+WordsWords is a web app built with NextJs, React, a Rust backend that uses PostgreSQL.

 The website is designed for teachers' access to student learning and for students to effectively master new vocabulary.